bt02/Regression-Analysis-House-Sales/README.md

 1. Search for house that are preferable condition 4 for highest values and lowest price of high-end houses
 1. Look for houses built in the 1960’s
 1. For buyers, close on a house in January or February.
 For Sellers, aim to sell it during the month of April
+1. Search for houses in southern King County for lower house prices on average

 ## Future Research
 1. Resale value of house based on length of residency